webnur/webnur/README.md

 ## 🛠 About Me

-I'm a **Full-Stack Developer** with a strong passion for building scalable and efficient web applications.
-My expertise includes **frontend**, **backend**, and tools that empower modern development.
-I also have **professional experience** delivering high-quality solutions for international companies.
+I'm a **Full-Stack Developer** with expertise in modern frontend and backend technologies.
+I have professional experience working with global teams and delivering scalable solutions.

 ---